hyperspacedev/hyperspace-classic/README.md

 - `node-sass` - for compiling the Sass files needed
 - `electron` - for making the desktop versions
 - `emoji-picker-react` - for adding an emoji picker

+## Licensing
+The Hyperspace project itself is licensed under the GNU Lesser General Public License, though some components are licensed under other free-software licenses such as the MIT License and GNU GPL.